 - Other organisations involved in your energy supply will give us information to help us manage your account.

 How we collect Information

-You may give us information about you by filling in forms on our website www.yourenergysussex.org.uk or by corresponding with us by phone, e-mail, in person or otherwise.
-This includes information you provide when you register to use our site, subscribe to our service, search for a product, obtain a quotation, place an order on our site, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
+You may give us information about you by filling in forms on our website www.yourenergysussex.org.uk, via the Your Energy Sussex app, by corresponding with us by phone, e-mail, in person or otherwise.
+This includes information you provide when you register to use our website, subscribe to our service, search for a product, obtain a quotation, place an order on our website, participate in discussion boards or other social media functions on our website, enter a competition, promotion or survey, and when you report a problem with our website.